lorddarthroro/TESS-Exoplanet-Transit-Detection-Using-Light-Curve-Analysis/README.md

 <img width="781" height="394" alt="image" src="https://github.com/user-attachments/assets/52446f4b-de17-4de3-a564-d0ef7490b9b7" />

-Here, we can see a pretty clear 'dip' in the normalized flux around the 0 phase (which is what we would expect to see for a transit matching our fold interval).
+Here, we can see a pretty clear 'dip' in the normalized flux around the 0 phase.
+This indicates that transit events align consistently when folded at this period, supporting the presence of a periodic signal consistent with a planetary orbit.

 Taking this a step further, we can generate a periodogram to see if we can identify a high-peak around the expected time period (6.27 days).
 It is worth noting, "power" in this case is not a measure of brightness, but rather measures how strongly the light curve becomes periodic when folded at each trial period; higher values indicate a better repeating match.

 <img width="751" height="379" alt="image" src="https://github.com/user-attachments/assets/fcaf1cbd-30ee-486e-a034-9d064bb009d0" />

-As we can see, there is a clear peak at around the expected time.
-Howver, there are several smaller spikes earlier that could be the result of some noise, or perhaps an artifact of how periodograms are generated.
+As we can see, there is a clear peak at around the expected orbital period.
+However, there are several smaller spikes earlier that could be the result of some noise, or perhaps an artifact of how periodograms are generated.
 This is a worthy subject of further investigation.
+A cursory investigation and search shows this could be the result of harmonics.
+In this context, the periodic signals correspond to the fundamental orbital period of the system (6.27 days).
+This corresponds to a fundamental frequency of _f_ = 1/_P_, where _P_=6.27 days.
+Harmonics are integer multiples of this frequency (2_f_, 3_f_, etc), and can appear as additional spikes in a periodogram due to non-sinusoidal signal structure.
+Since the periodogram is in period space, these would show in fractional periods, like _P_/2 and _P_/3 (6.27/2 ≈ 3.14 and 6.27/3 ≈ 2.09) (https://en.wikipedia.org/wiki/Fourier_series).

+This would be fun to revisit and understand better in the future, but for now I will leave it at that.

 ---